Oklahoma City Butcher: Tina Marcia Sanders

 The final victim was 22-year-old Tina Marcia Sanders, a homeless Native American woman.
 Her torso and left leg were found in an alleyway by a man walking in his backyard on March 6, 1986.
 Her head, which was set on fire, was found just a block away in a garbage bin the following week.
 She was quickly identified because of her tattoos.
 She was last seen just a day prior to her death.

 Announcement of a serial killer

-Weeks after the murder of Tina Marcia Sanders, police linked her murder to murders of the previous two victims.
+Weeks after the discovery of Tina Sanders, police linked her murder to the previous two murders.
 Police believe that all of the victims were killed by a single perpetrator.
-All of the victims killed, dismembered, and mutilated in a similar manner.
-The first two victims had unique cuts on their lower lip, all of the victims were beheaded, and the victims sexual organs were removed and never found.
-Furthermore, all victims were young homeless Native American women.
+All were killed, dismembered, and mutilated in a similar manner; the first two had unique cuts on their lower lip, and all were beheaded and had their sexual organs removed, which were never found.
+Furthermore, all victims were young, homeless Native American women.

 Suspect

 Henry Lee Lucas

 Henry Lee Lucas was a drifter and American serial killer who confessed to hundreds of unsolved murders.
-One of these murders was Arley Bell Killian.
-However, it may be likely that Henry Lee Lucas was not the perpetrator because he falsely confessed to murdering hundreds of women.
+One of these murders was the murder of Arley Bell Killian.
+However, it's possible that Lucas was not the perpetrator since he falsely confessed to murdering hundreds of women.